markcoppock/notes/cli-commands.md

 ## cd

-switches to a different directory. `cd` by itself takes you to the home dir
+switches to a different directory.

+- `cd` by itself takes you to the home dir
-to return to the previous directory, `cd -`
+- `cd -` to return to the previous directory

+## pushd

+like `cd` but pushes the current directory into a "stack", to return to with...

+## popd

+return to the directory/directories "stack" created with `pushd`

 ---